 Cannabis was legalized in Canada on October 17, 2018.
 As a result, nurses have had to think differently and learn more about cannabis.
 With this in mind, CNA’s main role is to create new cannabis resources.
 Through a grant from Health Canada, CNA has consulted with nurses across Canada and is creating e-learning modules and a national framework.
 Read more.

 Non-medical (recreational) cannabis

-Health Canada’s Substance Use and Addictions Program has granted CNA $1.3 million to create a national nursing framework on the legalization of Cannabis.
+Health Canada’s Substance Use and Addictions Program (SUAP) has granted CNA $1.3 million to create a national nursing framework on the legalization of Cannabis.
 The framework will be one component of a federal public education campaign.

 CNA will share project updates on social media and in our CNA Now e-newsletter.
 If you’d like to learn more, you can also contact us.